Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/vampire-squid.md

 abilities_bot:
   - name: "Glowing Mucus"
     desc: "⬻ __Requirements__ The vampire squid is in water __Frequency__ once per day  __Effect__  The vampire squid ejects a cloud of bioluminescent mucus in a 15-foot cone.
-Non-squid creatures within the cloud must attempt a DC 16 Fortitude save or become [[sickened|sickened 1]].
-The glowing mucus remains in the area for 1 minute, and any creature that ends its turn in the area must succeed at a DC 13 Fortitude save or become [[sickened|sickened 1]]."
+Non-squid creatures within the cloud must attempt a DC 16 Fortitude save or become [[rules/conditions.md#Sickened|sickened 1]].
+The glowing mucus remains in the area for 1 minute, and any creature that ends its turn in the area must succeed at a DC 13 Fortitude save or become [[rules/conditions.md#Sickened|sickened 1]]."

 speed: swim 25 feet